 The Council adopted its first Statement of Licensing Policy in January 2005 when the responsibility for licensing was transferred from the Magistrates' Court.
 The Licensing Policy has worked really well over the years and we have learned a lot from operating under it.
 The Council is obliged to determine and publish a "Statement of Licensing Policy" and to keep it under review and to republish it at least every five years.
 The fully revised Statement was last adopted by the Council in 2016, following wide public consultation.
-Both the Central Oxford SSP and East Oxford SSP remained unchanged when previously reviewed.
+Both the Central Oxford SSP (Special Saturation Policy) and East Oxford SSP remained unchanged at that time.